-Freshmen students are notified of dates when they can register for the upcoming semester.
-Students who are currently or have been previously enrolled at Northeast and students who are transferring to the College may register for the following semester during scheduled times in the spring and fall.
+New students are notified of dates when they can register for the upcoming semester.
 The College informs students of registration dates on the Northeast website and notices on campus.
 Students will find it to their advantage in terms of course and time selections to register as early as possible.